What is Culture?

 Dr. Orville Boyd Jenkins

-ou may remember the song by Willie Nelson and Waylon Jennings: "Mamas,
+You may remember the song by Willie Nelson and Waylon Jennings:

 Shared Experiences

-a set of shared experiences.
-Members consider themselves part of the same
+by a set of shared experiences.
+Members consider themselves part of the

-group because they share a world view arising out of their similar experience
+same group because they share a world view arising out of their similar

 Diversity and Similarity

-similar the members will be, because they have seen the world the same
+and similar the members will be, because they have seen the world the

-will be, as few members can share all the significant experiences possible
+culture will be, as few members can share all the significant experiences

-in the broader culture group.
-A similar language is helpful in maintaining
+possible in the broader culture group.
+A similar language is helpful

-a single identity with a broad and diverse set of experiences among members.
+in maintaining a single identity with a broad and diverse set of experiences

 Warrior Peoples